ueberdosis/tiptap/docs/guide/output.md

 const json = editor.getJSON()
 ```

-You can store that in your database (or send it to an API) and restore the document initially like that:
+You can store that in your database (or send it to an API) and restore the document initially:

 ```js
 new Editor({